zgilkerson/azure-pipelines-agent/docs/preview/pipeline_yaml.md

               exclude:
                 - /bin/**/*Test*.dll
 ```
 This defines a pipeline with a single job which acts on the current source repository.
+After selecting an available agent from a queue named `default`, the agent runs the msbuild task from the server locked to the latest version within the 1.0 major milestone.
+Once the project has been built successfully the system will run an automatically injected  task for the `artifact` resource provider to publish the specified data to the server at the name `drop`.

+*TODO: How to define the location of the "current" repository for referencing relative paths.
+See [resources](preview/resources.md) for more information on how resources are declared and referenced within a job.*